 As part of the induction, the Pre-school Supervisor will discuss and talk through everyday practices of the pre-school.
 These will include: -

-Showing new staff around the premises, pointing out fire exists, toilets, storage areas etc.
+Showing new staff around the premises, pointing out fire exits, toilets, storage areas etc.

 Explaining staff shifts, and all aspects of the day-to-day management and running of the setting.